DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 </div>
 </div>

-## Option D: HPC clusters with VSCode
+## Option D: Remote Computation with VSCode

 This option is for running large-scale cases on an HPC cluster.
 Option D is similar to Option C, except that it uses VSCode as the interface to the HPC.
 Compared with the Claude Desktop App, VSCode allows you to run agents and view files in the case folder simultaneously.